stdombek/docs/content/en/docs/Access/Reading room/reading_room.md

 3. Select **Allowed** or **Not allowed**.

 Note: Inactive users will display an Inactive user message under their patron details.
 The allowed and not allowed buttons do not display for inactive users.

+You can access the log of approvals and denials via the **/reading-room/access-log** API endpoint.